Neil Hamilton (politician): Member of the Senedd

+UKIP leader

-After a period as acting leader, Hamilton was elected as leader in October 2021, receiving 498 out of 631 votes cast (78.9%) against challenger John Poynton.
+Following a period as acting leader, Hamilton was elected as leader in October 2021, receiving 498 out of 631 votes cast (78.9%) against challenger John Poynton.

+In December 2023, the anti-racism magazine, Searchlight, reported that Hamilton would step down as UKIP leader in 2024 in order to spend more time with his family.
+Following the election of Lois Perry as leader in May 2024, he was appointed honorary president of the party.

 Legal cases

 BBC libel case (1984–1986)

 On 30 January 1984, a Panorama programme, "Maggie's Militant Tendency", was broadcast.
 The programme made a number of allegations regarding Hamilton's past and more recent activities.
-These included his attending and giving a fraternal speech in 1972 to the Movimento Sociale Italiano (MSI) an Italian neo-fascist party led by one of Benito Mussolini's ex-ministers, Giorgio Almirante, Hamilton's membership of the Eldon League, and his involvement with the Powellite faction of the Monday Club and the far-right activist, George Kennedy Young, the former Deputy Director of MI6 and Chairman of the Society for Individual Freedom.
+These included his attending and giving a fraternal speech in 1972 to the Italian Social Movement (MSI), an Italian neo-fascist party led by one of Benito Mussolini's ex-ministers, Giorgio Almirante, Hamilton's membership of the Eldon League, and his involvement with the Powellite faction of the Monday Club and the far-right activist George Kennedy Young, the former Deputy Director of MI6 and Chairman of the Society for Individual Freedom.
 The programme also made the claim that Hamilton gave a Nazi salute in Berlin while "messing around" on a parliamentary visit in August 1983.
 A Nazi salute is a criminal offence in the Federal Republic of Germany.
 In October 1986, Hamilton and his fellow MP Gerald Howarth (one of his closest friends), sued the BBC for libel along with Phil Pedley, a former chairman of the National Young Conservatives, who had appeared on the programme.
 The Guardian newspaper highlighted Hamilton's admission in The Sunday Times in an article he wrote after the court case that he did give "a little salute with two fingers to his nose to give the impression of a toothbrush moustache."

 The prosecution was financed by Sir James Goldsmith and Taki, The Spectator columnist.
 David Davis, then a director of Tate and Lyle, persuaded that company to donate a sum to the cause.
 Lord Harris of High Cross (who helped to finance Hamilton's failed libel action against Mohammed Al-Fayed 13 years later), also raised approximately £100,000.

-During the case, Hamilton said he saw himself as being "the Mike Yarwood of the Federation of Conservative Students" and that he frequently did impressions of public figures such as Frankie Howerd, Harold Wilson, Edward Heath, Charles De Gaulle and Enoch Powell.
+During the case, Hamilton said he saw himself as being "the Mike Yarwood of the Federation of Conservative Students" and that he frequently did impressions of public figures such as Frankie Howerd, Harold Wilson, Edward Heath, Charles de Gaulle and Enoch Powell.
 Hamilton said he had coloured himself black in 1982 to look like Idi Amin and dressed as Canon James Owen on a boat on the River Cam.
-He said he would have twenty character witnesses: "My main character witness was going to be Norman St John Stevas."
+He said he would have twenty character witnesses: "My main character witness was going to be Norman St John-Stevas."
 In a Sunday Times article, Hamilton denied there was any malicious intent behind the salute.
 He also pointed out that one person present at the incident, Julian Lewis, was a Jew and that a "number of his relatives were killed by the Nazis during the war".